 If you’re looking for a cozy and trendy bar, you should probably check out the Rubí Bar.
 It’s located in one of the little side streets of El Born and has a giant range of gin as well as good self-made cocktails.
 I suggest tasting the Rubí Gin with grapefruit.

 The Paradiso is a great, atmospheric bar in El Born.
-You can not just have some drinks there, but also get good food if you are hungry after a while.
+You can’t just have some drinks there, but also get good food if you are hungry after a while.
 I really loved the location and the cocktails are one of the best in town!

 Would you like some savannah flair?
 You can have it!
 Savannah is a bar in El Born that has great tapas and cocktails.
-I really liked the tropical touch that made me feel like I’m far away from home like I’m on vacation.
+I really liked the tropical touch that made me feel like I was far away from home, like I was on vacation.
 And that’s how it’s supposed to be, right?!

 If you’re looking for one of the best churros in Barcelona, make sure you visit the Churrería Laietana.
 It’s not far from the restaurant La Cuina de Laietana and would be a perfect stop to have some dessert after your paella.
 My Recommendation: buy it with a cup of chocolate – you won’t regret it!